-As more organisations seek to adopt this SIAM approach, it is vital that the Service Model architecture is understood.
+As more organisations seek to adopt this SIAM approach, it is vital that the Service architecture model is understood.
 In other words, the services provided by the managed service providers, internal service providers and the SIAM function form a coherent whole and are understood by all parties.

-In order to achieve this, a Service Architecture model is required, which not only shows the topology of the model but also describes, at a high level, the services provided by each of the towers.
+In order to achieve this, a Service architecture model is required, which not only shows the topology of the model but also describes, at a high level, the services provided by each of the towers.

 From this starting point comes the thorny question of Service Level Agreements (SLAs), Operational Level Agreements (OLAs) and Underpinning Contracts (UCs), as espoused in the IT Infrastructure Library (ITIL™)

 My experience of this area is that it is fraught with pitfalls and risk of seriously over-complicating what is required.

 This is typically as a result of a number of conflicting requirements from different camps:

 - Legal – Typically the SIAM function is created as a result of sourcing activity and as such, the various Legal teams of all the parties involved will come together as part of the deal.
 However, their low-risk appetite, (and some might say, their appetite for higher fees!) will drive a heavy emphasis upon OLAs and contracts not only between the SIAM function and the respective tower but also between towers

 - SIAM – The SIAM function will want to develop SLAs between themselves, as custodians of the service, and the business.
 This is highly commendable, but in order to develop these, it could be argued that they need a statement of service capability and performance from each of the Service Providers, be they internal or external, in the supply chain